j801h/j801h.github.io/_projects/fea.md

 Unfortunately, the SimFlow output files seem to have a compilation error that makes the temperature data unreadable, so I will be troubleshooting that next.

 *minor update here: because openFOAM is designed for Linux systems, I think the temperature data I generated on my Windows machine was corrupted due to compatibility issues.
-I have created an ubuntu partition on my machine that is more compatible with openFOAM outputs, and have had better results (see below).
+I have created an ubuntu partition on my machine that is more compatible with openFOAM outputs, and have had better results with other simulations (see below).
 If I have time, I will regenerate these results on Ubuntu to get accurate temperature data.

 ### Transient Flow Case

 Because openFOAM comes with several tutorials for using its various solvers, I have decided to work with those and adapt them to suit the heat exchanger problem, rather than building the repository from scratch.
-Right now, I am experimenting with the pisoFoam solver, which uses the PISO (Pressure-Implicit with Splitting of Operators) algorithm to decouple the pressure and velocity fields in the momentum equation, allowing for an efficient and stable solution of the incompressible Navier-Stokes equations.
+I have experimented with the pisoFoam solver, which uses the PISO (Pressure-Implicit with Splitting of Operators) algorithm to decouple the pressure and velocity fields in the momentum equation, allowing for an efficient and stable solution of the incompressible Navier-Stokes equations.
 Additionally, pisoFoam can handle turbulence modeling by incorporating various turbulence models, such as k-epsilon, k-omega, or large-eddy simulation (LES), to account for the effects of turbulence on the fluid flow.
-The pisoFoam solver source code contains an example repo that models a ball valve system that consists of a pipe with a ball valve in the middle, which regulates the flow of fluid through the pipe.
+The pisoFoam solver source code contains an example repo that models a system that consists of a pipe with a ball valve in the middle, which regulates the flow of fluid through the pipe.
 This example showcases a FEA solution of the incompressible Navier-Stokes equations for transient conditions in three dimensions.
 After running this simulation, I was able to develop the following animation using ParaView:

 <br>